 Wakame spreads in two ways: naturally, through the millions of microscopic spores released by each fertile organism, and through human activities, most commonly via the hull of shipping vessels or marine farming equipment.
 It is a highly successful and fertile species, which makes it a serious invader.
 However, its impacts are not well understood and can vary depending on the location.

+So as we learn about wakame, do we see it as an friend or enemy?
 The downside of wakame is that it is invasive and can change the structure of ecosystems, especially in areas where native seaweeds are absent.
 By forming a dense canopy, it shades the sub-canopy, and can impact the growth of slower-growing native seaweed species.
 For instance, in New Zealand the native coralline algae which are important for paua (edible marine snail) settlement were partially displaced by wakame, resulting in decreased paua quantities.

 Moreover, this invasive seaweed can affect not only the biodiversity of flora, but also the fauna communities which are based on these phytogroups.
 Wakame can grow on reefs which offer refuges for fish, and gradually lead to habitat loss of fishes that dwell on the reefs.
 Studies carried out in the Nuevo Gulf showed that the removal of wakame from invaded sites resulted in an increase in the biodiversity at those locations.